trunghng/reinforcement_learning_an_introduction/README.md

 # Reinforcement Learning: An Introduction
 Python Implementation for problems in the Reinforcement Learning: An Introduction book

-Many ideas in the solutions are inspired by and taken from this well-known [repo](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction) of Shangtong Zhang
+Many ideas in the solutions are inspired by or taken from this well-known [repo](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction) of Shangtong Zhang

-DETAILS
+### DETAILS
 #### Chapter 3: Finite MDPs
 - [x] Gridworld - **Bellman equation**
 #### Chapter 4: Dynamic Programming